mariovns/tutorials/technical/Java/core/README.md

   * return a new Map from the same values, but underlying object can be changed
   * make underlying object read-only

+#### Weak & Soft References
+A Reference instance is in one of four possible internal states:
+    Active: Subject to special treatment by the garbage collector.
+Some time after the collector detects that the reachability of the referent has changed to the appropriate state, it changes the instance's state to either Pending or Inactive, depending upon whether or not the instance was registered with a queue when it was created.
+In the former case it also adds the instance to the pending-Reference list.
+Newly-created instances are Active.
+    Pending: An element of the pending-Reference list, waiting to be enqueued by the Reference-handler thread.
+Unregistered instances are never in this state.
+    Enqueued: An element of the queue with which the instance was registered when it was created.
+When an instance is removed from its ReferenceQueue, it is made Inactive.
+Unregistered instances are never in this state.
+    Inactive: Nothing more to do.
+Once an instance becomes Inactive its state will never change again.
+The state is encoded in the queue and next fields as follows:
+    Active: queue = ReferenceQueue with which instance is registered, or ReferenceQueue.NULL if it was not registered with a queue; next = null.
+    Pending: queue = ReferenceQueue with which instance is registered;
+    next = this
+    Enqueued: queue = ReferenceQueue.ENQUEUED; next = Following instance
+    in queue, or this if at end of list.
+    Inactive: queue = ReferenceQueue.NULL; next = this.

+Weak reference objects, which do not prevent their referents from being made finalizable, finalized, and then reclaimed.
+Weak references are most often used to implement canonicalizing mappings.
+They might be cleaned-up by Garbage collector

+Soft reference objects, which are cleared at the discretion of the garbage collector in response to memory demand.
+Soft references are most often used to implement memory-sensitive caches.

 ### Permanent Generation
 The Permanent generation contains metadata required by the JVM to describe the classes and methods used in the application.
 The permanent generation is populated by the JVM at runtime based on classes in use by the application.
 In addition, Java SE library classes and methods may be stored here.